JadinHeaston/sync-application/README.md

 --output-files
 	Dumps all internal database vectors to .log files in the same directory as the application.

+--output-location <PATH>
+	Determines where output files are put.

 --output-verbose-debug <OUTPUT_LOCATION>
 	Outputs log as the program runs to assist with debugging.
 If a log is present, new data is appended to prevent debugging data loss.